 Is It Safe To Take Fish Oil During Pregnancy?

 Yes and no, since it depends on the type of fish oil you consume.
-There are two types of fish oil (2).
+There are two types of fish oil.

 - Fish oil taken from the body (i.e., flesh) of the fish is safe.

-- Oil taken from the liver of fish, i.e., cod liver oil, is not safe during pregnancy as it contains high levels of retinol (vitamin A), which puts your baby at risk of birth defects.
+- Oil taken from the liver of fish, i.e., cod liver oil, is not safe during pregnancy as it contains high levels of retinol (vitamin A), which puts your baby at risk of congenital disabilitiesiXStructural or functional abnormalities occurring during pregnancy and present since birth in an individual .

 When used the right way, fish oil can be beneficial during your pregnancy.